bondibox/TRUC/README.txt

 CommunityNode's Solution to "Vote Buying"

 For some time, the Tron Super Representatives have been concerned about the direction that voter rewards are taking the Tron project.
-The rewards have an unwanted effect that makes the grassroots node organizations less competitive than self-elected SR's and their consortiums of wealthy voters.
+It seems the rewards have an unwanted effect that makes the grassroots node organizations less competitive than self-elected SR's and their consortiums of wealthy voters.

 We at Community Node have our own history with vote buying and are perhaps best remembered for terminating our voter rewards program just 2 days into an aggressive vote buying campaign.
 The problem we ran into was that the voter rewards left no income for actually running the nodes.

 In a series of articles, I laid out the futility of voter rewards and questioned the desire to be a Tron Super Representative.
-Given the current status of voter rewards, I announced that Community Node would terminate its campaign for Super Representative until a solution that provides a competitive edge could be found.
+Given the current status of voter rewards, I announced that Community Node would terminate our campaign for Super Representative until a solution that provides a competitive edge could be found.

 To combat vote buying, one suggestion from the SR's has been to set a limit to how much all Super Representatives can reward voters.
 Another suggestion has been to completely take away the ability to reward voters.
 In my opinion, legislative over-engineering is not the path to a solution.